aagontuk/cheatsheets/git_and_github.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```
 **Add to staging area:** So its saying there is an untracked file.
-After adding cotents to my files I have to add the files to staging area using `git add` command, So that git can track those files & their contents.
+After adding contents to my files I have to add the files to staging area using `git add` command, So that git can track those files & their contents.
 Now I am adding *git_and_github.md* file to staging area.

 `me@my-pc:~/cheatsheets$ git add git_and_github.md`